 - 3rd & 4th week: Perform surgeries completely and independently.

-- In the afternoon session, trainees can get practice in wet lab on human donor/animal eye/simulator
+- In the afternoon session, trainees can get practice in the wet lab on human donor/animal eye/simulator

 Course fee for SICS training

-Most of the hospitals offering SICS training courses have different fee for Indian and international candidates.
+Most of the hospitals offering SICS training courses have different fees for Indian and international candidates.

-For an average one month course ( 10 to 15 cases to operate ) fee ranges from 25, 000 to 50, 000 INR for Indian candidates .
+For an average, one month course ( 10 to 15 cases to operate ) fee ranges from 25, 000 to 50, 000 INR for Indian candidates.
 The same course has a fee of 1,000 to 3,500 USD for International candidates.
-18% GST ( taxes) are also applicable on this fee which additional.
+18% GST ( taxes) are also applicable to this fee which additional.
 The fee is exclusive of the accommodation ( if provided ) and the MCI registration ( if assisted ) by the training hospital.